superphy/spfy/docs/source/contributing.rst

   yarn install
   yarn start

 Our `reactapp`_ uses `Redux` to store jobs, but also uses regular `React states` when building forms or displaying results.
 This was done so you don't have to be too familiar with Redux when building new modules.
+The codebase is largely JSX+ES6.

 The first thing you'll want to do is add a description of your module to `api.js`_.
 For example, the old analyses const is: